 To protect mothers, babies and their families, all midwives practising in the UK must be registered with us and are expected to show high standards of practice.
-Midwives should always work in partnership with women and their families, providing safe, responsive, compassionate care in the right environment.

 The document describes our role in midwifery regulation including education, registration and revalidation, standards and guidance, and fitness to practise.

 It sets out how things work following the significant changes to our legislation which took effect from 31 March 2017.